 So, based on this admittedly small, unscientific survey, many of you are billing and being paid for extra visits.
 This was surprising to me, based on the what I hear from OB coders.
 Before we break out the champagne, let me discuss the comments.

-- There were numerous comments that said appealing would be needed.
+- There were numerous comments that said the visit was initially denied and needed to be appealed to get it paid.

-- Some commenters noted that for Medicaid plans that don’t use the global package, they could get paid for E/M services during the global.
+- Some commenters noted that some Medicaid plans don’t use the global package, and so they could get paid for all E/M services during the global.

 - Some commenters said for commercial carriers to whom we send the global bill at the delivery, it is difficult to get paid for extra visits.